Maui Fire Department to release after-action report on deadly Hawaii wildfires

 A small firefighting team was tasked with handling any outbreaks in Lahaina.
 That crew brought the morning fire under control and even declared it extinguished, then broke for lunch.
 By the time they returned, flames had erupted in the same area and were quickly moving into a major subdivision.
 The fire in Lahaina burned so hot that thousands of water pipes melted, making it unlikely that backup power for pumps would have made a significant impact.

-Cellphone and internet service was also down in the area at times, so it was difficult for some to call for help or to get information about the spreading fire — including any evacuation announcements.
+Cellphone and internet service was also down in the area, so it was difficult for some to call for help or to get information about the spreading fire — including any evacuation announcements.
 And emergency officials did not use Hawaii’s extensive network of emergency sirens to warn Lahaina residents.

 The high winds made it hard at times for first responders to communicate on their radios, and 911 operators and emergency dispatchers were overwhelmed with hundreds of calls.